 “The model breaks down organization complexity into seven key elements: Results, Environment, Strategy, Core Process, Structure, Systems, and Culture.
 The elements are viewed as a whole system of interrelated parts which fit together and coordinate for success.
 High Performance is built into every aspect of the organization by using this model to guide a comprehensive approach to change.”

 We like to call this the “big picture” of the organization.
-The first step is to analyze and understand each of the elements in order to know what is working or not working in the organization and how the elements are affecting each other.
-The next step is to adjust or redesign the elements so they are better aligned to the strategy and to each other.
+The first step is to analyze and understand each of the elements.
+Doing so helps better understand what is working or not working in the organization and how the elements are affecting each other.
+The next step is to adjust or redesign the elements.
+Thus, making the elements better aligned with the strategy and with each other.

 You Can’t Afford to Wait

 Think about it.
 Moving forward at a very efficient and fast pace – in the wrong direction, gets you where you don’t want to be very quickly.
 Stop.
 Take a good hard look at your company.
 Do you know where you are?
 Do you know exactly where you are going?
 And do you know how your business might be different in the future?
-The cost of resources and morale when you discover you’re headed in the wrong direction are devastating.
-Assessing your organization’s direction and making adjustments to improve the direction and focus increases confidence and productivity.
+If you head in the wrong direction, the cost of resources and morale can be devastating.
+Assessing your organization’s course and making adjustments to improve the direction and focus increases confidence and productivity.
 You can’t afford to wait!